elephantscale/es-training-new/ai-nlp/slides/NLP-Intro.md

   - The sequential nature of the algorithm, limited parallelization

 * Long Sequence problem.
 Consider the following sentence:
-__'I lived in China during my teenage years, so I speak fluent ???__
+__'I lived in China during my teenage years, so I speak fluent ????'__

 * The important key to answer the missing piece (the language) is NOT 'teenage years', but 'China'; that was a few words back

 * So the completed sentence is
-__'I lived in China during my teenage years, so I speak fluent Mandarin__
+__'I lived in China during my teenage years, so I speak fluent Mandarin'__

 ---